EXTREMOPHILARUM/marauders-money/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details.

+The Mozilla Public License Version 2.0 is a copyleft license that is easy to comply with.
+It allows you to:
+- Use the code commercially
+- Distribute
+- Modify
+- Patent use
+- Private use

+While requiring you to:
+- Disclose source
+- Include license
+- Include copyright
+- State changes